grz0zrg/fas/README.md

 Additive synthesis is wavetable-based.

+Real-time resampling is done with a simple linear method, better resampling method may come in the future.

 ## Packets description

 To communicate with FAS with a custom client, there is only five type of packets to handle, the first byte of the packet is the packet identifier, below is the expected data for each packets

 **Note** : synth settings packet must be sent before sending any frames, otherwise the frames received are simply ignored.